Sm2468/msc_thesis/README.md

 - Errors within the BAH-KM algorithm loop (see 4_bias_aware_clustering).
 It shows: "UserWarning: Boolean Series key will be reindexed to match DataFrame index."
 Also, it doesn't break out of the loop and return the biased cluster.
 It seems that it keeps calculating the bias on an empty dataframe...
 - Weighted F-score instead of Macro F-score
  - Cleaning up the code and renaming the variables to increase the readability
+ - Including the errors when clustering (currently, I've kept them separate but I will add them once all the code in 4_bias_aware_clustering works.)